 - Threats - These are the actors, events, or conditions that have the potential to cause harm to an organization's information systems and data.

 - Assets - These are the information assets or systems that need to be protected from threats.

 - Vulnerabilities - These weaknesses in systems or processes can be exploited by threats to gain unauthorized access to assets.

 - Inherent Risk - This is the likelihood that a threat will exploit a vulnerability to cause harm to an organization's assets before any protective steps are taken.

 - Residual Risk - This is the remaining risk after mitigating controls have been put in place and should be continually monitored.

 - Controls - These security measures are put in place to prevent, detect, or mitigate vulnerabilities and reduce the impact of cyber incidents.
 Examples are passwords, software patching, and email monitoring systems.

 When addressing the components of cyber risk, there are various tools and solutions businesses can implement to mitigate the severity of the exposure successfully.
-This includes: